llawsonwork/SalesforceConventions/NamingConventions.md

 |Attribute | Example | Reason
 |----------|:--------|-------
-Email Alert Description  |Email Deceased Customer Team – New Deceased Customer | Describes who is emailed and which template is used
+Email Alert Description  |Email Deceased Patient Team – New Deceased Patient | Describes who is emailed and which template is used

 ____